 Cramps tend to occur more often during prolonged extra-hard efforts, and less often during the steady, sustained pace that most ultracyclists use, but cramping is certainly possible.
 There is little agreement as to exactly what causes cramps, although dehydration and electrolyte deficiencies have traditionally been blamed, which are things that you should already be trying to manage.
 For more detailed information, see the article at ultracycling.com.
 Even if it doesn’t cause cramps, dehydration has been clearly proven to reduce cycling power significantly, so staying well hydrated will help you to ride faster.

 On hotter days, it makes sense to avoid the hottest part of the day as much as possible.
-You can spend some of the middle of the afternoon eating and resting, getting prepared to ride later into the cooler evening and night air (this is also discussed in the Weather subsection of the page about Schedule & Goals).
+You can spend some of the middle of the afternoon eating and resting, getting prepared to ride later into the cooler evening and night air (this is also discussed in the Weather subsection of the Schedule & Goals page).

 Another way to avoid the heat is that the air temperature typically reduces by about 0.65°C for every 100 meters of elevation gain.
 This can vary widely based on local factors, but if you climb 500 meters then it should be about 3°C cooler, which can be a significant relief.
 Therefore, if you know that some sections of your route will be spent at higher elevations then try to plan your day around being at those higher elevations during the middle of the day and extend your stay at that elevation by having a food break there if possible.